GClarte/SignLanguagesPhylogeny/README.md

 R scripts are available at the root of the folder.
 They correspond to different analyses:
 - AsieLS.R corresponds to the code for the study of the Asian dataset
 - EuropeBNZLS.R corresponds to the code for the study of the European sign languages (with New Zealand sign language).
 - ToutesLS.R includes Asian, European and New Zealand sign languages.
+(This last analysis gives trees which should not be reused, as it is based upon the unwarranted assumptions that all sign languages belong to a single tree.)

 To reproduce the results of the paper, execute the relevant R script.
 We recommend using a large cluster as the running time is about a day with 40 cores; the number of cores can be changed in the last lines of each script.